sintaanjelina/P6_sinta/README.md

 ##### Game Board Design Key :
 - Flexbox column direction for row maps and column generated inside every row with javascript
-- Item Class name in css equals object id in js to place Object Item in randomize position cell
+- Item Class name in css equals object id in js to place Object Item in randomize position cell by adding and removing class name